SpatialDays/csvs-thredds-sidecar/README.md

 # csvs-thredds-sidecar

-This download all the ERA5 data in each of their corresponding paths, since there is a limit of 200GB for each of the persistent volumes.
+This download all the ERA5 and ERA5-Land data in each of their corresponding paths, since there is a limit of 200GB for each of the persistent volumes.

+## ERA5

-## Daily 1
+### ERA5 Daily 1

 `/usr/local/daily-1-data/`